 Dual-Ghia’s connection to Hollywood, if not Washington, endured.
 This one had a roll in 1987’s Beverley Hills Cop II.
 It was not likely wearing a factory paint job.

 The Dual-Ghia carried a $7650 price tag when it was new.
-Only Rolls Royce, The Continental Mark II, and the Cadillac El Dorado Biarritz cost more.
+At the time only Rolls Royce, the Cunningham C-3, the Continental Mark II, and the Cadillac El Dorado Biarritz cost more.
 Despite its stratospheric price tag, it was estimated that Eugene Cassaroll lost $2000 on each car he produced.
 Eugene was rich but not that rich.
 Sadly, at the end of 1958, Dual-Ghia became a make that didn’t make it.
 Today, an original Dual-Ghia can bang the auction gavel at close to half a million dollars.

 The Second Coming of Dual Ghia